-Luckily, Google Maps allows a user to interact with the app by vocal means.
-By saying “Hey Google” you can activate the app’s “listening” ability and make inquiries about your topics of concern.
+Luckily, Google Maps allows users to interact with the app vocally.
+By saying, “Hey Google” you can activate the app’s “listening” ability and make inquiries about your topics of concern.

 For example, if you cannot look at your phone, you can ask Google Maps what your next turn is, how far away you are from your destination, and if there is any traffic ahead.

-Maybe you are running low on gas or need food, and are in an unfamiliar area.
-You can ask Google Maps where the closest gas stations or restaurants are, and they will populate to the maps display.
+Maybe you are running low on gas, need food, or are in an unfamiliar area.
+You can ask Google Maps where the closest gas stations or restaurants are, and they will appear on the map display.

-Sometimes, you are trying to follow a map so closely that your eyes move between your device and the road.
+Sometimes, you try to follow a map so closely that your eyes move between your device and the road.
 This may cause you to forget to glance at your speedometer.

 5. Multiple Stops